hturnbull93/bank-py/README.md

 Wrote a test for constructing a transaction instance passing in debit value as keyword argument, its `display` method should include the debit value in the third column of the returned string.
 Red.

 - `__init__` takes the keyword argument debit defaulting to `None`, assigning this to `self.debit`.
-- In the third column of the template string, the `format` of `self.debit`.
+- In the third column of the template string, insert the `format` of `self.debit`.

 Green.